Our nurses and training

 The programme also helps us to meet our regulatory requirements.
 The Care Quality Commission requires all staff working in health and social care to undertake a recognised vocational qualification.

 We have developed a competency-based communication programme to meet the needs of our staff.
-This programme uses online modules developed through our online classroom, Learn and Develop @ Marie Curie and activity-based workshops.
+This programme uses online modules developed through our online classroom and activity-based workshops.

 We run an annual programme of study days and courses in locations across the UK.
 These cover a wide range of topics such as: